 The Headteacher may cancel a permanent exclusion that has already begun but this must be done where it has not yet been reviewed by the Governing body.
-Parents, the local authority and any allocated Social Workers should be notified immediately, and the student should be allowed to return to school, with support as outlined previously for students returning from suspensions.
+Parents, the local authority and any allocated Social / Family Support Workers will be notified immediately, and the student should be allowed to return to school, with support as outlined previously for students returning from suspensions.